Australian cyclist numbers

 The 2019 National Cycling Participation Survey authors state: "The absence of an increase in cycling participation may appear contrary to the investment made by state and local governments over this period in promoting and encouraging cycling."

 Academics, politicians and media consistently blame a lack of cycle path infrastructure for Australia's abysmal cycling participation levels.
 This is despite almost half a billion dollars being invested in cycle path infrastructure from 2011 to 2019, with $121.8 million spent nationally on cycling networks across Australia in 2016.
 As an example, Melbourne had 1,900km of cycle trails in 2014.

 The 2019 NCP survey results prove that increased cycling infrastructure hasn't encouraged more cycling in Australia.

 The cause of the decline is bicycle helmet legislation that has discouraged cycling since 1990-92.
-Baby boomers who grew up learning and loving helmet-free cycling are, 28 years later, starting to retire their bicycles but aren't being replaced by discouraged younger generations.
+Thirty years later, baby boomers who grew up learning and loving helmet-free cycling are starting to retire their bicycles but aren't being replaced by discouraged younger generations.

 The 2019 NCP survey authors state: "These broader changes include the gradual ageing of the Australian population; the strong correlation between age and cycling participation means that over time we would expect cycling participation to decline without significant policy intervention or natural cultural shifts."